For status and progress on all Fashion FWD goals, please see our sustainability reporting.

 Our products can be made both with conventional as well as branded and certified materials.
 We're increasing the use of certified and branded materials which can be either organic, in-conversion, recycled and/or subject to a third-party licensing agreement or certification.

-We need innovation to meet future requirements and reach the ambitions of the EU Strategy for Sustainable and Circular Textiles.
-That’s why we’re investigating, testing and scaling early-stage fibre developments.
+We need innovation to meet future requirements and support the ambitions of the EU Strategy for Sustainable and Circular Textiles.
+Through Invest FWD and partnerships such as Fashion for Good, we explore, test and scale innovative material solutions.

-A recent investment (August 2025) is in the German cleantech company matterr, which has developed an innovative technology for the chemical recycling of polyester from hard-to-recycle worn-out textiles and packaging waste.
+In August 2025, we invested in the German cleantech company matterr, which has developed a technology for chemical recycling of polyester from hard-to-recycle textiles and packaging waste.

 Cotton is one of our most important raw materials.